aggierobotics/organization/CHARTER.md

 `Senior Technicians` may be assigned special duties by a plurality vote of the board.
 Special positions expire at the end of the semester, unless otherwise specified by the board.
 Special positions may include, but are not limited to, Event Coordinator, Head Instructor, Project Lead, and other positions as needed by the club.

+### Senior Technicians
+`Senior Technicians` are elected by a plurality vote of the Board.
+A `Senior Technician` will retain their position until they leave the College of Engineering, or are removed by a 2/3 vote of Board Members.

 ### Officers
 #### President
 The `President` shall serve as the chief executive officer of Aggie Robotics and chairman of the Board.
 The `President` will be responsible for all operational decisions of the club, either directly or through designated `Senior Technicians`.
 The `President` presides over Board meetings and serves as the representative of the club to the Department of Electrical and Computer Engineering.